Explore Learning Login: Track Your Child’s Progress & Access Resources

 What should I do if usage drops?

-Check the dashboard for usage and fluency trends.
-If you notice a dip, talk it over with your child or reach out to their teacher to understand any underlying issues.
+Review the dashboard for usage and fluency trends.
+If you notice declining engagement, discuss with your child to identify barriers and consult their teacher regarding classroom alignment or additional support options.

 Will Gizmos have a parent dashboard too?